-- free, safe, and unflavored drinking water is available to students during the school day and during the extended school day (including during out-of-school time/and before and after school), - water cups/jugs are available in the cafeteria if a drinking fountain is not present - students can bring and carry approved water bottles filled with only water before, during and after the school day across the school campus - all water sources and containers (e.g., drinking fountains, water jugs, hydration stations and water jets) will be maintained regularly to ensure adherence to health and safety standards
+- free, safe, and unflavored drinking water is available to students during the school day and during the extended school day (including during out-of-school time/and before and after school), - · water cups/jugs are available in the cafeteria if a drinking fountain is not present - students can bring and carry approved water bottles filled with only water before, during and after the school day across the school campus - all water sources and containers (e.g., drinking fountains, water jugs, hydration stations and water jets) will be maintained regularly to ensure adherence to health and safety standards

-Allowed:
+Allowed beverages include:

-- Plain water (with or without carbonation), unflavored low-fat milk, unflavored fat free milk and milk alternatives, 100% fruit or vegetable juice, 100% fruit or vegetable juice diluted with water and no added sweeteners. - There is no portion size limit for plain water. - Elementary schools may sell up to 8-ounce portions of milk and juice.
+- Plain water (with or without carbonation), unflavored low-fat milk, unflavored fat free milk and milk alternatives, 100% fruit or vegetable juice, 100% fruit or vegetable juice diluted with water and no added sweeteners. - There is no portion size limit for plain water. - Elementary schools may sell up to 8-ounce portions of milk and juice. - Middle and high schools may sell up to 12-ounce portions of milk and juice.